vmware/vic/doc/design/upgrade.md

 - no attach ability
 - network outage for NAT based port forwarding

-All of those facets should resume normal operation after upgrade is complete
+All of those facets should resume normal operation after upgrade is complete.

+Note: Exception might happen if there is container configuration or communication changes.
+Addtional operations are required to fix the problem.

 ### VCH status